the-draupnir-project/draupnir-documentation/docs/bot/setup.md

 The spec does currently not facilitate mechanisms to allow you to get message keys from other parties so unless your draupnir gets keys from the sender its sol if you wanted it to be able to moderate that message.
 And considering the frequency of E2EE issues you couldn't sanction users for a bit of UTD automatically either.

-This exploit vector is considered well known to all matrix T&S professionals so this disclosure is not news to anyone in the T&S space.

 The E2EE functionality is not part of the Dogfooding program that Draupnir has in place as an extra layer of quality assurance above that offered by our CI testing.
 You can read more about this programme in [The Dogfood Guide](/shared/dogfood.md)